Malcolm Gladwell: Outliers

 Gladwell's third book, Outliers, published in 2008, examines how a person's environment, in conjunction with personal drive and motivation, affects his or her possibility and opportunity for success.
 Gladwell's original question revolved around lawyers: "We take it for granted that there's this guy in New York who's the corporate lawyer, right?
 I just was curious: Why is it all the same guy?", referring to the fact that "a surprising number of the most powerful and successful corporate lawyers in New York City have almost the exact same biography".
 In another example given in the book, Gladwell noticed that people ascribe Bill Gates's success to being "really smart" or "really ambitious".
 He noted that he knew a lot of people who are really smart and really ambitious, but not worth $60 billion.
 "It struck me that our understanding of success was really crude—and there was an opportunity to dig down and come up with a better set of explanations."

 What the Dog Saw

 Gladwell's fourth book, What the Dog Saw: And Other Adventures, was published in 2009.
 What the Dog Saw bundles together Gladwell's favourites of his articles from The New Yorker since he joined the magazine as a staff writer in 1996.
 The stories share a common theme, namely that Gladwell tries to show us the world through the eyes of others, even if that other happens to be a dog.

 David and Goliath

 Gladwell's fifth book, David and Goliath, was released in October 2013, and examines the struggle of underdogs versus favourites.
-The book is partially inspired by an article Gladwell wrote for The New Yorker in 2009 entitled "How David Beats Goliath".
+The book is partially inspired by an article Gladwell wrote for The New Yorker in 2009 titled "How David Beats Goliath".
 The book was a bestseller but received mixed reviews.